learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience.md

 - [Scrolls On Socials](https://forgeandsmith.com/blog/scrolling-vs-clicking-whats-the-preferred-user-experience/): Users are conditioned for scrolling, and now every new social media app conforms to scrolling.

 ___Color Theory___
 - [Colors Influence Choice](https://usabilitygeek.com/colour-user-experience-psychology/#:~:text=Colour%20plays%20a%20crucial%20role,and%20identified%20with%20your%20industry.): Users are shown certain colors to enforce actions.
-For example, red is commonly linked to agressive or bad emotions and as such can be used as a cancel to dissuade people from refunding items.
+For example, red is commonly linked to aggressive or bad emotions and as such can be used as a cancel to dissuade people from refunding items.

 ### Helpful Courses